preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/teams-appgenerator-612/index.rst

 2. Go to "Teams apps" and select "Manage apps".
 3. Upload your app.

-Note the it can take som time before your app is listed there.
+Note that it can take some time before your app is listed there.
 If you can't find it yet, just wait a bit.

 4. Create or select a Setup Policy.
 5. Publish the app.